-Dylan Alford is a Master’s student in the Department of English at the University of Oklahoma where he also teaches First-Year Composition.
+Dylan Alford is a Master’s student in the Department of English at the University of Oklahoma where he teaches First-Year Composition.
 His main areas of research interest are in postcolonial studies, cultural studies, cinema, and New Media with an emphasis on hypertext fiction, video games, and B-Movies.
-This is his first year working on the Native Crossroads festival.
+This is his second year working on the Native Crossroads festival.

 Kelli Pyron Alvarez is a full-time lecturer for First Year Composition at OU.
 She holds an M.A. in Native American Studies and a M.A. in English, both from the University of Oklahoma.
 Her academic interests include Mexican, Chicanx, and Indigenous literatures and film.
 She also interrogates the complexities and real-world issues of race and ethnicity in literature, film, and television.